Deconfined Gapless phases and criticalities in Shastry-Sutherland Antiferromagnet: The model and VMC method

-From the projected wave functions, one can detect the confinement or deconfinement of the IGG by the topological ground state degeneracy (GSD) on a torus.
-For instance, if the IGG is $Z_2$, which is the case in our later discussion, the $Z_2$ gauge flux in the holes of the torus are reflected by the periodic or anti-periodic boundary conditions of the fermions in the mean field Hamiltonian (\ref{eq:HMF}).
-Then we calculate the fidelity matrix $F$ formed by the overlap of the 4 wave functions under different boundary conditions along $x$- and $y$-directions (namely, $|\psi_1\rangle=|++\rangle, |\psi_2\rangle=|+-\rangle, |\psi_3\rangle=|-+\rangle, |\psi_4\rangle=|--\rangle$ where $+/-$ stands for periodic/anti-periodic boundary condition).
-The matrix elements $F_{ab}$ with $a,b=1,2,3,4$
+Throughout all the interaction regions, nonzero values of pairing terms $\Delta_1, \Delta_2$ are energetically favored in our VMC calculation, indicating that the IGG is $Z_2$.
+Furthermore, the confinement/deconfinement of $Z_2$ gauge field can also be detected by the ground state degeneracy (GSD) on a torus.
+The information of GSD can be inferred by calculating the overlap of wave functions in different topological sectors \cite{testingZ2TO, WangLiu_KiteavSL, Liu_U1SPT}.
+The four topological sectors are distinguished by the $Z_2$ gauge flux in the two holes of the torus, which are reflected by the periodic or anti-periodic boundary conditions along the $x$- and $y$-directions for the fermions in the mean field Hamiltonian (\ref{eq:HMF}), namely, $|\psi_1\rangle=|++\rangle, |\psi_2\rangle=|+-\rangle, |\psi_3\rangle=|-+\rangle, |\psi_4\rangle=|--\rangle$ where $+/-$ stands for periodic/anti-periodic boundary condition along one of the two directions.
+Using Monte Carlo method, one can calculate the fidelity matrix $F$ formed by the overlap of the above 4 wave functions,